omics-lab/VirusTaxo/README.md

    --seq ./Dataset/input.fasta
 ```

+#### Interpretation of output
+- `Unclassified` means not hit is found with the reference database
-- Sample Output.
-Higher entropy (>0.5) is considered as `Unclassified` and lower entropy (≤0.5) provides the higher level of certainty at the genus level prediction.
+- Lower `entropy` (such as ≤=0.5) provides the higher level of prediction certainty.
+You can decrease `entropy` cutoff for better prediction.
+   - We recommend to filter out the rows with `entropy` cutoff of ≤0.5.
+- Higher `enrichment_score` (such as >= 0.8) provides the higher level of prediction certainty.
+You can increase `enrichment_score` cutoff for better prediction. `enrichment_score` is the total number of k-mers mapped to the genera divided by total number of k-mers in the query sequence.
+   - We recommend to filter out the rows with `enrichment_score` cutoff of >=0.8.
 - Genus name `Unknown` means the genus name is not assigned in the [ICTV classification](https://ictv.global/).

 ```
-Id      Length  Genus   Entropy
-NC_004205.1     280     Seadornavirus   0.0
+Id      Length  Genus   Entropy    Enrichment_Score NC_004205.1     280     Seadornavirus   0.0    1.0
-NC_038276.1     280     Ledantevirus    0.0
+NC_038276.1     280     Ledantevirus    0.0    0.994
 ```

 ### Hierarchical classification

 [Find here the earlier version of VirusTaxo with hierarchical classification and the codes used in publication.](https://github.com/omics-lab/VirusTaxo_Hierarchical)

+### Method limitation and interpretation

+- VirusTaxo is trained on known virus sequences and designed to predict taxonomy of virus sequences.

+- Since VirusTaxo uses k-mer enrichment, non-virus sequences could be classified as virus due to random k-mer match.
+To use VirusTaxo, please make sure to remove non-virus sequences.

+- If your sample contains non-virus sequences, it is highly recommeded to filter out non-viral sequences using tools like [blast](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/find-data/sequence) or [DeepVirFinder](https://github.com/jessieren/DeepVirFinder) `dvf.py -i contig.fasta -o ./`.

+- To avoid contaimination with host sequences, please filter out those by mapping the reads to host reference genomes before using VirusTaxo.

 ### Contact
 Rashedul Islam, PhD (rashedul.gen@gmail.com)